 Adventure - Quick-paced stories that involve a series of actions outside the usual happenings for the protagonist.

 Mystery – Centers around solving crime and the time leading up to the critical event, causing anxiety that things won’t resolve in time and the villain’s evil plan will work out.

-Cozy mystery – A sub-genre of the mystery genre that involves many of the same aspects, but is set in quaint little towns that experience a murder or other mysterious happening.
+Cozy mystery – A sub-genre of the mystery genre that involves many of the same aspects, but is set in quaint little towns that experience a murder or other mysterious happening with less intensity.

 Suspense – Similar to Mystery, but focuses on the events after the crime has been committed, such as figuring out who did it.